 All the members of the Potomac family were there, but with one exception: sponges.

-About a year ago, I reported the first recorded sighting of fresh water sponges in the main stem of the Potomac River.
+You may remember a column, written about a year ago, in which I reported the first recorded sighting of a fresh water sponges in the main stem of the Potomac River.
 I found them at the head of an island upstream from Pennyfield Lock.

 They didn't look like much, really more plant than animal.
 Still, I felt a rush of excitement and a sense of kinship―admittedly very distant―with the great naturalist explorers.
 Like them, I was traveling the earth―in this case, Montgomery County―making discoveries that would change our ideas about the natural world.

 My first step was to learn this sponge’s name.
 I contacted the Smithsonian Institution’s sponge expert, Dr. Klaus Ruetzler, and he generously offered to help.
 The results came in: It was Dosilia radiospiculata, unusual along the eastern seaboard and notable for its tiny skeletal bodies called “spicules,” which look like crystal jumping jacks.

 A series of floods and the onset of cold weather ended my explorations for that year.
 But I resolved that next year I would look for other colonies, perhaps enlist others to help, and begin mapping Dosilia’s distribution.